derekurban2001/GenerationalGame/README.md

 How to Compile & Run Pixel Party

+Pre Compiled: Download the PixelParty.jar from the github, and simply run the program to play!

 For IDE's : Simply download and extract the PixelParty.zip folder, then locate the PixelParty > src folder and move all packages from within the src folder to the desired location for your IDE Project

 For Console : Simple download and extract the PixelParty.zip folder, navigate to the directory of where you extracted and type in the following